 In between the acts, it was fun spotting the alt-tribes - Goths of several generations who determinedly turned up clad in layers of black garments, defying the sun to do its worst; Latin lovers of Moz; portly punks and Anglophile Angelenos.
 Some, less aligned with the alternative than with New Wave, wore T-shirts declaring their allegiance to MTV (or more precisely, the Brit Invasion enabling MTV of the '80s, rather than whatever it is nowadays).

-My favorite T-Shirt that I spotted - and it may well be a self-printed original, as I can find no trace of it on the internet - was stretched tautly across a beer belly and read: "No, I Do Not Want To Hear the New Stuff".
+My favorite T-Shirt that I spotted - and it may well be a self-printed original, as I can find no trace of it on the internet - was stretched tautly across a male belly and read: "No, I Don't Want To Hear the New Stuff".

 I chortled inside at the sight of that: retro-consumerist bad faith proclaimed with pride.
 No future for you, beloved band of my youth: just keeping playing the old songs, forever!